From a technological perspective, I can offer a lay opinion of A.I. But check out some more technical opinions than mine, too:

 If technology helps create surplus time and energy, then how and why and what had better be considered because we only have so much time and energy at our disposal.
 The what, the how, and the why are hardly new concepts, but they aren’t always fully considered or appreciated either.
 They are, however, a means of helpful focusing that few lessons should be without.

 As a teacher, sure, I tend to think about the future.
 But that means spending time and paying attention to what we’re up to, here and now, in the present.
 To that end, I have an interest in protecting words like “learning” and “intelligence” from ambiguity and overuse.
-For all the 21st century hearts thumping over the Cinderella-transformation of ENIAC programmable computation to A.I., and the I.o.T., and whatever lies beyond, our meagre acknowledgement of the ugly step-sister, artificiality, is foreboding.
+For all the 21st century hearts thumping over the Cinderella-transformation of ENIAC programmable computation to A.I., and the I.o.T., and whatever lies beyond… for all that, our meagre acknowledgement of the ugly step-sister, artificiality, is foreboding.
 Mimicry is inauthentic, but neither is it without consequence.
 Let’s take care that the tools we create as means don’t replace the ends we originally had in mind because if any one human trait can match the trumpeting of technology’s sky-high potential—for me at least, not sure for you—I’d say its hubris.

 Another fantastic tale comes to mind: Frankenstein’s monster.
 Technological advancement can be as wonderful as horrifying, probably usually somewhere in between.
 However it’s characterised or defined, though, by those who create it, it will be realised in the end by those who use it, if not those who face it.
 For most people, the concept of cell phones in 1982 was hardly imagined.
 Four decades later, faces down and thumbs rapid-fire, the ubiquity of cell phones is hardly noticed.